 It's not just Vermeule.
-Josh Hammer argues for a "common good originalism," that: permits police to shoot unarmed, fleeing suspects; reads a "mandated deference toward governmental actors tasked with 'search[ing] or 'seiz[ing]' offending citizens" into the Fourth Amendment by reconceptualizing a right as a restriction and imagining away the "un" in "unreasonable;" does away with gay marriage; consigns the Eighth Amendment to irrelevance in cases that involve anything other than "the horrid forms of torture" employed in medieval Europe; and accepts John Eastman's antitextual proposal to reinterpret the Fourteenth Amendment to eliminate its guarantee of birthright citizenship.98
+Josh Hammer argues for a "common good originalism," that: permits police to shoot unarmed, fleeing suspects; reads a "mandated deference toward governmental actors tasked with 'search[ing] or 'seiz[ing]' offending citizens" into the Fourth Amondment by reconcentualizing a right as a restriction

+Fourth Amendment by reconceptualizing a right as a restriction and imagining away the "un" in "unreasonable;" does away with gay marriage; consigns the Eighth Amendment to irrelevance in cases that involve anything other than "the horrid forms of torture" employed in medieval Europe; and accepts John Eastman's antitextual proposal to reinterpret the Fourteenth Amendment to eliminate its guarantee of birthright citizenship.